lyft/Hammer/README.md

 ## Setup

 Hammer unit tests need to run in a host application to be able to generate touches.
-To set configure this select your project in the sidebar, select your test target, and choose a host application in the general tab.
+To configure this select your project in the sidebar, select your test target, and choose a host application in the general tab.
 The host application can be your main application or an empty wrapper like [TestHost](./TestHost).

 SwiftPM does not currently support creating applications.
 To use Hammer with SwiftPM frameworks you need to create an xcodeproj and setup a host application.